 The tool available from this page is supplied without warranty or support, and is used under license from Jitterbit, Inc. See the tool installer for the license for the tool.

-The Project Reporter is available for either the macOS or Windows operating systems.
-Download an appropriate installer package from either of these links:
+The Project Reporter is available for the macOS and Windows operating systems.
+Download an appropriate installer package from these links:

 The application is packaged using an installer appropriate for the operating system.
 Open the installer and follow its prompts to install the application.